-Interoperable—Kotlin is 100% interoperable with the Java programming language so that you can use Kotlin code in your project.
+- Interoperable—Kotlin is 100% interoperable with the Java programming language, so you can use Kotlin code in your project.

-Since Android is the highest-selling mobile operating system and Kotlin gains more and more popularity, it is worth learning in 2022.
+Since Android is the highest-selling mobile operating system and Kotlin is gaining more popularity, it is worth learning in 2023.

-But keep in mind that they are only tools; learning how to solve the problems is the real asset.
+But remember that they are only tools; learning how to solve problems is the real asset.

 At last, programming is no different than any other skill; it takes time and practice to get good at it.
 Set goals, and come up with a plan to see results.

-There's some trend that "promotes" the idea that the only way to change your life is by learning to program; obviously, we're talking about programming as a career, not as a hobby.
-We are not saying it is terrible to want to learn this skill, but the problem is that it can make some people feel inadequate; it induces this idea that this is the only viable option to change your life and no other.
-Make sure you learn because you want to, not because others are telling you to do so.
+There’s some trend that “promotes” the idea that the only way to change your life is by learning to program; obviously, we’re talking about programming as a career, not as a hobby.
+We are not saying it is terrible to want to learn this skill, but the problem is that it can make some people feel inadequate; it induces the idea that this is the only viable option to change your life and no other.
+Make sure you learn because you want to, not because others tell you.
 There are still other careers left in the world, which, why not, could suit you better.